 A means of adjusting the timekeeping (regulation) of the clock was provided.
 This adjuster was located at the front of the clock on front time-set models, the rear of the clock for remote time-set clocks and required a small screwdriver for adjustment.
 Some early rectangular clocks had a lever mounted on the side of the case to provide regulation.
-(See figs 3.1 and 3.4.)
+(See figs 5.1 and figs 5.2.)

-Shunts or diodes, were fitted in parallel with the coil, to reduce erosion of the balance assembly pin contact which is a common cause of failure with these clocks.
+Shunts, later on diodes, were fitted in parallel with the coil to reduce erosion of the balance assembly pin contact which is a common cause of failure with these clocks.
 (Think "pitting" of distributor points.)